roemmele/answerquest/README.md

 By default the service will run on port 8082.
 It should automatically detect whether there is a GPU device to run on.

-You can then make a POST question to the service to obtain question-answer pairs from a given input text.
+You can then make a POST request to the service to obtain question-answer pairs from a given input text.
 Here's an example of making this request in Python:
 ```
 In [1]: import requests